 I am currently selling my practice.
 Will current economic changes affect my sale?

 I think it is too early to tell.
 If I am a buyer, the risk of uncertainty is very high right now.
-When the risk goes up, the price someone is willing to pay for an investment goes down.
+When the risk goes up, the price someone is willing to pay for investment goes down.
 I also believe it depends on the current performance of the hospital being sold.
 I have clients who have continued to grow their revenues during this crisis.
 These hospitals should continue to sell well.
-If a hospital has experienced a significant decline in revenue and profit, they likely won’t receive the same price as they would have prior to this crisis.
+If a hospital has experienced a significant decline in revenue and profit, they likely won’t receive the same price as it would have prior to this crisis.

 Do you think buyers will enter the ownership market as a career preservation move?